$ cd fundamentals-of-devops

 }

-parameter, which will change the ASG behavior in the following two ways:
+will change the ASG behavior in the following ways:

-The ASG will now register its instances in the specified target group, including the initial instances from when you launch the ASG, as well as any instances that launch later as a result of a deployment, auto healing, or auto scaling.
+The ASG will now register its instances with the ALB, including the initial instances from when you launch the ASG, as well as any instances that launch later (e.g., as a result of a deployment, auto healing, or auto scaling).

 By default, the auto healing feature in the ASG only replaces an instance if it has crashed (a hardware issue), but